 McCormick in February 2014 was instrumental in obtaining $750,000 to settle whistleblower allegations of Medicare fraud against a Florida doctor and his pain management clinic.
-The suit alleged among other things that Dr. Steven Chun and Sarasota Pain Associates submitted claims for procedures and services that were never performed.
+The suit alleged that Dr. Steven Chun and Sarasota Pain Associates submitted claims for procedures and services that were never performed.

 McCormick has also represented clients in cases involving the drugs Risperdal, Seroquel, Zyprexa, Avandia, Gadolinium and Levaquin, as well as faulty medical devices.
 McCormick was co-counsel in two of the recent Risperdal bellwether trials in the Philadelphia Court of Common Pleas involving young men who developed painful, enlarged breasts after taking the drug.
 He also has served in leadership roles in several of the litigations involving these drugs.

-Most recently, he was appointed to serve on the national Plaintiffs’ Steering Committee in the Risperdal and Invega Product Liability Cases presently before the Superior Court of California.
+He was recently appointed to serve on the national Plaintiffs’ Steering Committee in the Risperdal and Invega Product Liability Cases presently before the Superior Court of California.

 Before becoming one of the nation’s top mass tort and whistleblower litigators, McCormick was a partner in the Philadelphia office of a large, international law firm.
 There, he represented Fortune 500 companies in a variety of complex commercial litigation matters, including corporate investigations, shareholder and partnership disputes, securities litigation, healthcare matters and Medicare fraud.